SETI/rms-cspyce/README-developers.md

 > Note that 3.10 needs to be quoted because yml thinks 3.10 is just 3.1.
 > When 3.11 is released, this shouldn't be a problem

-Ensure that your development branch is committed and pushed to your GitHub repository.
+Ensure that your development branch is committed and pushed to your GitHub repository, including setting the appropriate version number in `setup.py`.

 If using web interface,